AlphaAhmad/Mini_Excel/README.md

                  ++(Commands)++
-Note: The character commands support caps lock off and on (both)  except for commands with signs like the front slash But it is recommended that you keep the 'caps look off'.
+Note: The character commands support caps lock off and on (both)  except for commands with signs like the front slash But it is recommended that you keep the 'caps lock off'.

 - In order to move in the grid you can simply use the arrow keys.
 - Command 1: '/' (front slash) for seleting the current cell and then you can add text in the cell